fvsqr-Zend/docker-zendserver/ZendServer-8.5/php5.5/nginx/README.md

 Zend Server 8.5  in Docker
 ============================================

-Build your own bootstrapped Docker container for Zend Server with Apache and PHP 5.5.
+Build your own bootstrapped Docker container for Zend Server with Nginx and PHP 5.5.

 To build run:
 ```